-Bears, elephants, tigers, and other animals do not voluntarily ride bicycles, stand on their heads, balance on balls, or jump through rings of fire.
-They don’t perform these and other difficult tricks because they want to; they perform them because they’re afraid of what will happen if they don’t.
+Elephants, tigers, and other animals that circuses use to entertain audiences do not stand on their heads, jump through hoops, or balance on pedestals because they want to.
+They perform these and other difficult tricks because they’re afraid of what will happen if they don’t.

 Frustrated by years of beatings, bullhooks, and shackles, some elephants snap.
-And when an elephant rebels against a trainer’s physical dominance, trainers cannot protect themselves—let alone the public.
+And when an elephant rebels, trainers can’t protect themselves—or the public.

-In more than 35 dangerous incidents since 2000, elephants have bolted from circuses, run amok through streets, crashed into buildings, attacked members of the public, and injured and killed handlers.
+Elephants have bolted from circuses, run amok through streets, crashed into buildings, attacked members of the public, and injured and killed handlers.
 The elephants have been injured, too, and some have been killed in a hail of bullets.

 What You Can Do

 - Start a campaign to ban wild-animal acts or to amend the cruelty-to-animals ordinance in your community so that it includes language forbidding the use of bullhooks and other manual, mechanical, and chemical devices intended to cause pain and suffering.

-- For ideas on other ways that you can help, check out “Steps to Take When the Circus Comes to Town.”
+- For other ways that you can help, check out “Steps to Take When the Circus Comes to Town.”